nuxt/content/docs/content/index.md

 Let [anyone edit]{.text-[var(--ui-primary)]} your website

 #description
-Edit your Nuxt Content website with **Studio**, our CMS platform with Notion-like Markdown editors and generated forms for `YAML` and `JSON` files.
+Edit your Nuxt Content website with **Studio**, our CMS platform with Notion-like Markdown editor and generated forms for `YAML` and `JSON` files.
 Live preview and online collaboration included.

 #features
   :::u-page-card